sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_notrptyr/01_PAML/00_CODEML/README.md

 Note that, when we ran the commands above, we were not interested in running `CODEML` or `MCMCtree`.
 We just wanted to execute `MCMCtree` with option `usedata = 3` so that it generates the `tmp000*` files that `CODEML` will later need to estimate the branch lengths, the gradient, and the Hessian.
 We do this analysis in two steps given that there are restrictions in the HPC we are using that do not allow us to run `CODEML` + `MCMCtree` in one unique job within a reasonable amount of time.
 In addition, we want to modify some settings in the control file that is automatically generated when enabling `usedata = 3` so that they match what we want to do for our inference.
 In a nutshell, this is what you will be doing:

 1. Run `MCMCtree` to generate the `tmp000*` files.
-2. Modify the `tmp0001.ctl` file according to the settings we want to enable to analyse our dataset with `CODEML`.
+2. Modify the `tmp000*.ctl` file according to the settings we want to enable to analyse our dataset with `CODEML`.
 3. Run `CODEML` using the `tmp000*` files so that it estimates the branch lengths, the gradient, and the Hessian and saves them in a file called `rst2`.
-4. Generate the final `in.BV` file for our dataset, which will be later used by `MCMCtree`.
+4. Generate the final `in.BV` file for our dataset (file with the branch lenghts, the gradient, and the Hessian, which is essentially what is written in output file `rst2`), which will be later used by `MCMCtree` to approximate the likelihood calculation.

 Once all `tmp000*` files are generated for all alignments, we need to make sure that the following options have been enabled:

 1. The (absolute or relative) path to the `lg.dat` file with the protein substitution model should be the argument of option `aaRatefile` in the `tmp000*.ctl`.
-2. Following the `Tutorial 4: Approximate likleihood with protein data`, one of the sections in the [`MCMCtree Tutorials` document](http://abacus.gene.ucl.ac.uk/software/MCMCtree.Tutorials.pdf), we set the template control file to use gamma rates among sites instead of the default model, which uses no gamma rates.
-As we had already defined these options in the template control file, these are already enabled in the `tmp000*.ctl` file generated after running `MCMCtree` (i.e., the control file should already have (i) `fix_alpha = 0` and `alpha = 0.5` to enable the estimation of alpha for the gamma distribution for variable substitution rates across sites by starting the search of the value of $\alpha$ at 0.5 and (ii) `ncatG = 4` with the number of categories for this distribution equal to 4).
-We can double check to make sure that everything is fine.
+2. Following the `Tutorial 4: Approximate likleihood with protein data`, one of the sections in the [`MCMCtree Tutorials` document](https://github.com/abacus-gene/paml/blob/master/doc/MCMCtree.Tutorials.pdf), we specified the following options: (i) `fix_alpha = 0` and `alpha = 0.5` to enable the estimation of alpha for the gamma distribution that accounts for rate heterogeneity across sites by starting the search of the value of $\alpha$ at 0.5, (ii) `ncatG = 4` with the number of categories for this distribution equal to 4, and (iii) `model = 3` and `aaRatefile = <path_to_lg_matrix>/lg.dat` to specify the "LG+F+G4" empirical model for amino acid data.
+As we had already defined these options in the template control file, these are already enabled in the `tmp000*.ctl` file generated after running `MCMCtree`.
+Nevertheless, we can check these options to make sure that everything is fine (e.g., `grep`).
-3. According to the settings above, we will be using the "LG+F+G4" empirical model for amino acid data, which is enabled by setting `model = 3`, `ncatG = 4`, `aaRatefile = <path_to_lg_matrix>/lg.dat`.
-4. In addition, you need to make sure that option `method = 1` is enabled, which will speed up the computation of the Hessian and the gradient.
+3. In addition, you need to make sure that option `method = 1` is enabled, which will speed up the computation of the branch lengths, the Hessian, and the gradient.
+As explained in the [PAML documentation](https://github.com/abacus-gene/paml/blob/master/doc/pamlDOC.pdf) (at the time of writing, page 56), the iteration algorithm enabled when setting `method = 1` is much more efficient with large datasets than the algorithm enabled when setting `method = 0`.
+Given that our dataset is a large dataset, we decided to use `method = 1`.

 We can run the next code snippet to very that the four requirements aforementioned are met: